Agupta1911/Spell-Checker/README.md

 Implement a function to remove words from the dictionary.

-Use a medium-sized dictionary (e.g., 172K English wordsLinks to an external site.).

 Implement open addressing with linear probing and quadratic probing and compare the two for performance

-Use a large dictionary (e.g., 400K+ English wordsLinks to an external site.).
+Use a large dictionary (e.g., 400K+ English in Dictionary.txt).

 Implement a simple file input option to spell-check entire text documents.